Login

 Why choose DSC?

-DSC Dredge has decades of experience in custom dredge design and manufacturing – specializing in portable cutter suction, combination, environmental, maintenance, articulating ladder, sand and gravel, and various other mining dredges, including underwater pump dredges.
-With a legacy of design excellence, DSC can build a dredge that matches your exact needs.
+With decades of experience in custom dredge design and manufacturing, DSC specializes in portable cutter suction, combination, environmental, maintenance, and various mining dredges.
+Their legacy of design excellence ensures a dredge that perfectly meets your needs.

 What is a Moray Class Dredge?